neurodebian/neurodebian/sphinx/index.rst

 * `Michael Hanke <http://mih.voxindeserto.de>`_
 * `Yaroslav Halchenko <http://www.onerussian.com>`_

-Some packages provided within the NeuroDebian repository were not packaged by our team, but were provided by similar Debian teams.
+A number of packages that are now provided within the NeuroDebian repository were not packaged by our team, but similar Debian teams.
 Therefore we want to express particular gratitude to `Debian Med`_ and `Debian Science`_ teams for making their efforts.

 Contacts